GOSPEL OF FREEDOM

-Theologians suggest that apostle Paul uses the word ‘law’ because like, for example, the law of gravity, this dwelling in us evil law is always present in us and never gests weak.
-We can try to deny it for a time using our will power (if it is strong), but because our will power is not a law (it is not a constant and unchanging force) sooner or later it gets weak, and as a result we have to lose the battle with this indwelling constant force, and again do what we don’t want to, or we do it even in spite of the fact that we promised to never do it again.
-As a result we often feel like a discouraged, powerless, and miserable looser who is unable to carry out his own good will and keep these natural drives and desires, including the corrupt appetite, under control.
+Theologians suggest that apostle Paul uses the word ‘law’ because like, for example, the law of gravity, this dwelling in us evil law is always present in us and never gets weak.
+We can try to deny it for a time using our willpower (if it is strong), but because our willpower is not a law (it is not a constant and unchanging force) sooner or later it gets weak, and as a result, we have to lose the battle with this indwelling constant force, and again do what we don’t want to, or we do it even in spite of the fact that we promised to never do it again.
+As a result, we often feel like discouraged, powerless, and miserable losers unable to carry out our own goodwill and keep these natural drives and desires, including the corrupt appetite, under control.

 The fact that by nature we all are contaminated with this ‘law of sin’ inspired apostle Paul to write another following shocking statement: “All (people) have turned away, they have together become worthless; there is no one who does good, not even one” (Romans 3,12).

 And that is the main reason why we are condemned by God’s holy and righteous Law and have to die.
 We are already born with the death sentence because the Law of God can’t allow someone who lives according to the principle of self-love, invented by Lucifer, to live forever in the perfectly holy Universe inhabited by countless sinless beings and holy angels.
-Wise, loving, and righteous God can’t immortalize selfish human beings because selfishness is like a virus which destroys its environment and moves to another, destroys it and again changes its environment repeating this vicious destructive procedure until everything is completely devastated.
+Wise, loving, and righteous God can’t immortalize selfish human beings because selfishness is like a virus which destroys its environment and moves to another, repeating this vicious destructive procedure until everything is completely devastated.

 The origin of evil

-Of course, God might have created Lucifer as well as Adam and Eve, who were later deceived by the rebellious angel, without a free will or the ability to rebel against Him.
-He could have programmed them enforcing an eternal obedience.
-Unfortunately, on the other hand, God could not do it simply because in that case they would have been only like a robots programmed to serve and obey their Maker.
+Of course, God might have created Lucifer as well as Adam and Eve, who were later deceived by the rebellious angel, without free will or the ability to rebel against Him.
+He could have programmed them to enforce eternal obedience.
+Unfortunately, on the other hand, God could not do it simply because in that case, they would have been only like robots programmed to serve and obey their Maker.
 The only type of service God can accept is the service of true and uncompelled love based on the freedom of choice.
 Without such freedom, the obedience of His created beings would not have been voluntary, but forced, and thus they wouldn’t be able to truly love Him.
-Unfortunately, both Lucifer as well as our first parents who later followed the rebellious angel abused the freedom of choice given them by God.
+Unfortunately, both Lucifer as well as our first parents who later followed the rebellious angel abused the freedom of choice given to them by God.

-Originally, also our first parents were created as perfect, most beautiful, and holy beings destined not for animal-based diet, not to be afraid, nor to live a sedentary lifestyle.
-Instead they were created to use only unrefined plant-based fuel, they were intended to be physically active, and to live forever, to enjoy life, to be peaceful and free from any kind of fear, and finally to enjoy constant communion with their loving Creator.
-At that time, living such peaceful and perfectly holy life was for them something extremely easy and natural because they enjoyed the fullness of Holy Spirit and God’s unselfish agape love that dwelled in them.
-At the same time they were free from any taint of the selfish and sinful nature or tendencies to disobey God’s commandments.
+Originally, also our first parents were created as perfect, most beautiful, and holy beings destined to be on a completely plant-based diet, to be physically active, live forever, enjoy life, be peaceful and perfectly free from fear, and enjoy constant communion with loving Creator.
+At that time, living such peaceful and perfectly holy life was for them something extremely easy and natural because they enjoyed the fullness of the Holy Spirit and God’s unselfish agape love that dwelled in them.
+At the same time, they were free from any taint of the selfish and sinful nature or tendencies to disobey God’s commandments.

 Unfortunately, the originator of selfishness – Lucifer – managed to deceive and infect our first parents with the principle of self-love.
 And, as a result of their rebellion against God, they had lost the indwelling Holy Spirit.
 In addition, they also lost the love of God they originally had in their hearts.
-And, as soon as they decided to believe Lucifer instead of God they chose the Lucifer’s way of life and for this reason the God’s unselfish love which filled their hearts was now replaced with self-love.
-Without Holy Spirit and agape love they became ‘darkness’ and their nature had become depraved and bent toward self and evil.
-And, because we all are just a multiplication of their degraded lives, we also are born as ‘darkness’: “For you were once darkness, but now you are light in the Lord” (Ephesians 5:8).
+And, as soon as they decided to believe Lucifer instead of God, they chose Lucifer’s new way of life and for this reason, God’s unselfish love which filled their hearts was now replaced with self-love.
+Without Holy Spirit and agape love, they became ‘darkness’ (Ephesians 5:8) and their nature had become depraved and bent toward self and evil.
+Unfortunately, since we all are just a multiplication of their degraded lives, we also are born as ‘darkness’ and we can change it only by accepting Lord Jesus as our Saviour: “For you were once darkness, but now you are light in the Lord” (Ephesians 5:8).

 The good news